lukereding/book_notes/models_for/thinking.md

 I continue to find [Simpson's paradox](https://en.wikipedia.org/wiki/Simpson%27s_paradox) disturbing.
 If we really want to understand patterns we see in data, we often need to segment them to understand the extent to which the patterns hold true in each group.

+### refuse all-or-nothing thinking

+The world exists in greys.
+But taking an all-or-nothing approach to things--someone is evil or good, the research paper is garbage or valuable--denies you of the richness of the world and the truth.
+All-or-nothing thinking is a heuristic.
+It's convenient and simple, but it puts you further from an complete understanding of the idea, event, or context you're trying to understand.

 ### expected value calculations / sensitivity analysis / net present value

 ### weight opinions by credibility